flaskbb/flaskbb/docs/installation.rst

     MAIL_USERNAME = "your_username@gmail.com"
     MAIL_PASSWORD = "your_password"
     MAIL_DEFAULT_SENDER = ("Your Name", "your_username@gmail.com")
-    # Where to logger should send the emails to
+    # The user who should recieve the error logs
     ADMINS = ["your_admin_user@gmail.com"]

 Local SMTP Server